Senior Paralegal, Children's Program

 • support attorneys in providing legal services to unaccompanied immigrant children including assisting with paperwork and case preparation;

-• contribute to the programs provision of services as a whole including administrative tasks such as database maintenance and reporting to funders;
+• contribute to the programs provision of services including administrative tasks such as database maintenance and reporting to funders;

 • supervision and training of junior staff with a focus on professional development (dependent on experience level); and